Health and Hydration

-Bottled Water Consumers may have various reasons for purchasing bottled drinking-water, such as taste, convenience or fashion, but most consumers do not consider the potential costs and health risks that consistently buying bottled water can have.
+Consumers may have various reasons for purchasing bottled drinking-water, such as taste, convenience or fashion.
+Most consumers do not consider the potential costs and health risks of buying bottled wear.

-Chlorine Chlorine is a corrosive, poisonous, greenish-yellow gas that is two and a half times heavier than air yet 98% of municipal water treatment plants use chlorination to treat water in the USA.
-Though chlorine does offer the advantage of killing microorganisms in the water, it keeps killing when it gets in your home.
-You can be exposed to harmful chlorine when you drink, wash your dishes and bathe in tap water.
+Chlorine is a corrosive, poisonous, greenish-yellow gas that is two and a half times heavier than air.
+98% of municipal water treatment plants use chlorination to treat water in the USA.
+Though chlorine does offer the advantage of killing microorganisms in the water, it is very harsh.
+You can be exposed to harmful chlorine when you drink, wash your dishes and bathe or shower in unfiltered tap water.